Can a landlord evict existing tenants after purchasing a building?

 Answer:

-Generally a landlord cannot evict the tenants if they have a legally valid tenancy and the tenants are current on the rent and all other lease obligations, the law usually lets the tenants remain in possession until the end of the lease.
+Generally, a landlord cannot evict tenants if they have a valid lease and are current on their rent and other obligations.
+The law typically allows tenants to remain in the property until the lease ends.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.